+Financial aid for online schools is the key for many who need help paying for school.
 Online schools offer a level of freedom and convenience that regular schools lack.
 Instead of having to go to a campus at a certain time each day, you’ll be free to fit your studies in where you can.
-If this sounds ideal, you might be wondering about financial aid.
+If this sounds ideal, you might be wondering about financial aid for online schools.
 Is it possible to get it for online colleges?

 Funding Your Online Education: Your Options